Open-Network-Models-and-Interfaces-ONMI/TAPI/TransportAPI/YANG/README.md

 A description of the generation process can be found in [pyang github](https://github.com/mbj4668/pyang/wiki/UMLOutput).

 ## SWAGGER REST specification
-The swagger specification will be obtained with OpenSourceSDN.org Englewood.
+The swagger specification will be obtained with [OpenSourceSDN.org EAGLE](https://github.com/OpenNetworkingFoundation/EAGLE-Open-Model-Profile-and-Tools/tree/YangJsonTools) (YangJsonTools branch).
-It is expected to fork the [STRAUSS COP swagger plugin](https://github.com/ict-strauss/COP) as a basis.
+It is a fork of the [STRAUSS COP swagger plugin](https://github.com/ict-strauss/COP).
-In folder swagger, we provide the swagger specifications, obtained with [STRAUSS COP swagger plugin](https://github.com/ict-strauss/COP).
+In folder swagger, we provide the swagger specifications, obtained with it.
 These swagger specifications can be edited with [Swagger editor](http://editor.swagger.io).